StartForKiller/Zig-ImGui/README.md

         // * Stateful Unicode features such as skin tone modifiers are not
         //   supported by the text renderer.
+        .enable_lunasvg = false // if unspecified, the default is false
-        .enable_lunasvg = false // if unspecified, the default is false });
+        // Enable building ImGui's OpenGL loader backend .enable_opengl = false // if unspecified, the default is false });
     ```
 - In your project, use `@import("Zig-ImGui")` to obtain the bindings.
-- For more detailed documentation, see the [official ImGui documentation](https://github.com/ocornut/imgui/tree/v1.88/docs).
+- For more detailed documentation, see the [official ImGui documentation](https://github.com/ocornut/imgui/tree/v1.89.9/docs).
-- For an example of a real project using these bindings, see [joshua-software-dev/Lurk](https://github.com/joshua-software-dev/Lurk).
+- For an example of a real project using these bindings, see [joshua-software-dev/Lurk](https://gitlab.com/joshua.software.dev/Lurk).

 ## Binding style